jedgroev/SGWebsite/lessons/20180612_Spatial_data_Visualisation/README.md

 # Spatial data visualisation

 In this lesson, we will show how to visualise spatial datasets using Python.
+This can be important for visualizing field data in an easy way using python as a GIS.

 # Lesson objectives

 After this lesson, you will:
 - Be able to visualise vector and raster dataset along with google map
 - Understand projections, and basic basemap package functionalities